One year. One hundred and twenty-six recipes in 365 days.

 - Skip this step if your pastry does not require rolling.
 Place a sheet of waxed paper on the counter and dust with flour.
 Place the pastry dough on top, dust with flour, and cover with another piece of waxed paper.
 Roll the dough until mostly thin, then flip the sheets of waxed paper and dust again with flour.
 Roll until the dough is very thin but not broken.

 - Make a small incision about ½ inch from the edges of the pastry, not slicing all the way through.
 Using a fork, prick many times inside the line.
-This helps the edges puff and the centre stay flat.
+This helps the edges puff and the center stays flat.

 - Bake the pastry for 15 to 20 minutes, or until golden.
-In the last minute or so, remove the pastry from the oven and sprinkle the chocolate chips across the centre, leaving a small crust.
-You may have to tap on the centre with a fork to deflate.
+In the last minute or so, remove the pastry from the oven and sprinkle the chocolate chips across the center, leaving a small crust.
+You may have to tap on the center with a fork to deflate.
 Place the pastry back in the oven for one remaining minute to melt the chocolate.